Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 may have availed of through the Site or in pursuance of the Offer or the Service.

-12. JTSL shall not be liable for any misrepresentation, falsification, and deception or for
+12. BCML shall not be liable for any misrepresentation, falsification, and deception or for

 any lack of availability of services through the Site, even if the same are advertised for